mickael-grima/examination-scheduling/README.md

   - `T` for open time of rooms
   - `Q` for conflicts
   - `h` for beginning time of each timeslot
+  - `n` the number of exams
+  - `p` the number of timeslots
+  - `r` the number of rooms
 Upper cases are matrix `[[]]` and lower cases are lists `[]`
 Other data can be introduced, however they must be linked to the main data.

 ** Test **
 In the script `test_constraints.py`, in the method `SetUp(self)`, create the problem, solve it and add it to the lists depending which constraints you want to solve.
+If you want a best descriptif of eventual failures, do the same in `test_constraint_advanced.py`

 # Installation for github (Windows)